How An Applicant Tracking System Works?

 Employer Critical: Configure Knockouts Before Going Live

 Knockout questions are the highest-stakes configuration decision in your ATS setup.
 A poorly worded question can auto-eliminate qualified candidate engagement with recruitment efforts at scale without any human ever noticing.
-More seriously, knockout questions that correlate with protected characteristics (age, disability status, national origin) create a disparate impact of liability under Title VII before a single recruiter takes any action.
-Every knockout question requires legal review before the role goes live.
+More seriously, knockout questions that correlate with protected characteristics (age, disability status, national origin) create a disparate-impact liability under Title VII before a single recruiter takes any action.
+Every knockout question must be reviewed by legal before the role goes live.

 What This Means for Job Seekers